machinelearningZH/ai-search_staatsarchiv/README.md

 ## What Does the App Do?

 This app allows users to search through these extensive archives using both lexical and semantic search methods.
-Unlike a traditional lexical search that looks for exact keywords, semantic search identifies words, sentences, or paragraphs with similar meanings, even if they don't exactly match the search term.
+Unlike traditional lexical search that looks for exact keywords, semantic search identifies words, sentences, or paragraphs with similar meanings, even if they don't exactly match the search term.
 For example, a search for «technology» might return documents containing related concepts like «digitalization», «artificial intelligence», «software development», or «computer science» even if «technology» isn't mentioned directly.

 Additionally, semantic search can retrieve documents related to a reference text.
 For instance, entering a document reference like RRB 1804/1 will return documents with similar themes.